-How can we explain that \GridSearch\ achieves the fairness goal of Demographic Parity, whereas it is not the case of \fairdream ?
-As explained above, they differ in the way they implement the fairness constraint:
+How can we explain the difference in behavior between \GridSearch\ and \fairdream?
+The answer is that they implement the fairness objective in different ways.

-- In \ref{eqn:grid_search}, the fairness objective $\mathcal{F}\left(\phi_{\theta,n} \right)$ is a new term added inside the global loss function (this way of correcting is referred to as an optimization of model's parameters \textit{subject to a fairness constraint} $\mathcal{F}$ \cite{wan2023processing}).
-The left part of $L$ is a classic loss function, increasing when the error between the prediction $\widehat{y_i}$ and the true $y_i$ differs.
+- In \ref{eqn:grid_search}, the fairness objective $\mathcal{F}\left(\phi_{\theta,n} \right)$ is a new term added inside the global loss function (this way of correcting is referred to as an optimization of model's parameters \textit{subject to a fairness constraint} $\mathcal{F}$, see \cite{wan2023processing}).
+The left part of $L$ is a classic loss function, increasing when the error between the prediction $\hat{Y_i}$ and the true $Y_i$ differs.
 But the right part is a fairness loss function, added to the standard measurement of error, increasing when the fairness constraint $\mathcal{F}$ is violated.
-To achieve Demographic Parity, the fairness term of the loss incentivizes the model to predict $\widehat{y_i}=1$, even if the true label of a 17-29 year-old individual $i$ is $y_i=0$.
+To achieve Demographic Parity, the fairness term of the loss incentivizes the model to predict $\hat{Y_i}=1$, even if the true label of a 17-29 year-old individual $i$ is $Y_i=0$.

-- However, \fairdream\ has no such internal constraint inside its cost function $L(\phi_{\theta,n} ,\ W_n)$.
+- \fairdream\ has no such internal constraint inside its cost function $L(\phi_{\theta,n} ,\ W_n)$.
 To equalize the percentage of individuals predicted as earning over \$50,000, which is the purpose of Demographic Parity, the harmed individuals of the group $S_k$ are provided with a new weight of error $w_n(S_k)$, growing with their previous disadvantage.
 However, once the new sample weights are computed, they become coefficients of the classic loss function in \ref{eqn:fairdream}.

-For example, the new weight $w_2(S_1)=0.8$ of any 17-29-year old individual $i$ in the initial observation \ref{section:package} means that if a 17-29-year old $i$ has a true label of `earning less than \$50,000' ($y_i=0$), predicting her as earning over \$50,000 ($\widehat{y_i}=1$) amounts to 8 times the cost of any prediction error for 29-37 years old.
-The \fairdream-style classifier is, therefore, strongly incentivized to give predictions in accordance with the true label $y_i \in \{0,1\}$.
-As a consequence, the model becomes more accurate across age groups, by predicting $y_i=1$ given their true labels.
-Which makes the model tend towards Equalized Odds (equality of true and false positive rates).
+For example, the new weight $w_2(S_1)=0.8$ of any 17-29-year old individual means that if a 17-29-year old truly has the property of earning less than \$50,000 ($Y_i=0$), predicting them as earning over \$50,000 ($\hat{Y_i}=1$) amounts to 8 times the cost of any prediction error for 29-37 years old (weight of 0.1).
+The \fairdream-style classifier is, therefore, strongly incentivized to give predictions in accordance with the true label $Y_i \in \{0,1\}$.
+This means that even though \fairdream\ does its work to narrow the gap in overall positive rates, it does it subject to the underlying constraint of equalizing odds.

-Although Demographic Parity is set as the fairness purpose, a \fairdream-style correction method (here, in-processing reweighting) remains conservative.
-It does increase the overall positive rates of harmed populations with new weights, but mostly relying on the true labels.